flink-project/flinklib/doc/utils.md

 flinkinfo
 -------

-Prints the description of the info subdevice.
+Prints the description string of the info subdevice.

 **Example:** `flinkinfo -d /dev/flink0 -s 0`